ozkriff/ozkriff.github.io-src/content/2019-09-04--devlog-zemeroth-v0-6/index.md

 Russian subtitles are, obviously, for comrades^W local folks who aren't comfortable enough with English.

+The volume level turned out to be a hard thing.

+I've used audacity (TODO) filter to remove most noticeable background noises.

 **TODO**: By the way, for the text version I'm usually using [ezgif.com](https://ezgif.com) for converting and tweaking gifs.